-Choose the right annual plant for your garden with this easy tips and recommendations.
-Growing annual plants in Colorado can be challenging since we live in an all weather changing environment, however, if you follow some basics you will be able to grow the most beautiful annual plants in flower beds, in patio containers and in hanging baskets.
+Choose the right annual plants for your garden with these easy tips and recommendations.
+Growing annual plants in Colorado can be challenging since we live in an all-weather environment.
+If you follow some basics you will be able to grow the most beautiful annual plants in flower beds, patio containers and hanging baskets.
 Annuals are plants that germinate, grow to maturity, flower, set seed, and die within one year.
 Most bloom all summer and are not winter hardy and many tender perennials are treated as annuals in Colorado.

-This plants can be planted into any container that will be placed in a full sun location, since they tolerate full sun with enough water and feed they will survive just fine our Colorado Summers!
+These plants can be planted into any container in a full sun location.
+Since they tolerate full sun (with enough water and food) they will survive just fine in our Colorado Summers!

 Smaller flowered varieties like purslane or portulacas do well in windy locations.